miracuse/miracuse.github.io/docs/more_resources/alchemy/index.md

 {% include ability_table.html %}

-Alchemy has a unique position in Miracuse.
-Unlike Magic and Techniques, each Kit has its own resource pool.
+Alchemy has a unique position in _Miracuse_.
+Unlike Spirit and Technique Kits, each Alchemy Kit has its own resource pool.
 This allows Alchemists to perform a great many "big" effects before depleting themselves.

 The downside to Alchemy is that its Kits generally do not have passive effects.
 A Mage never runs out of Cantrips.
 A Soldier can always add a Technique to an attack.
 But an Alchemist that's spent all of their Kits has to rely solely on their Skills.